ab-yf/CMPE328_TPA_Abdullah_Yusuf_Gokay_Ozsoy/README.md

 ## Disclaimer

 Please note that with the recent changes in Twitter's ownership, securing an API from Twitter has become a bit difficult.
 This may affect the availability and functionality of the Twitter sentiment analysis tool.
-We recommend checking the current status of Twitter's API access and ensuring compliance with any requirements or limitations imposed by Twitter.
+I recommend checking the current status of Twitter's API access and ensuring compliance with any requirements or limitations imposed by Twitter.

 ---